raspberrypilearning/getting-started-with-picamera/en/step_6.md

 - Run the code again and hold the camera in position.
 It will take one picture every five seconds.

 - Once the fifth picture is taken, the preview will close.

-Now look at the images on your Desktop and you'll see five new pictures.
+- Look at your Desktop and you'll see five new pictures.